Hunters Creek Village, Texas: Government and infrastructure

-Harris County Precinct Three, headed by Steve Radack as of 2008, serves Hunters Creek Village.
+Harris County Precinct Three, headed by Tom Ramsey, serves Hunters Creek Village.

-Hunters Creek Village is located in District 136 of the Texas House of Representatives.
-As of 2008 Beverly Woolley represents the district.
-Hunters Creek Village is within District 7 of the Texas Senate; as of 2008 Dan Patrick represents the district.
+Hunters Creek Village is located in District 133 of the Texas House of Representatives.
+As of 2022 Mano DeAyala represents the district.
+Hunters Creek Village is within District 7 of the Texas Senate; as of 2022 Paul Bettencourt represents the district.

-Hunters Creek Village was in Texas's 7th congressional district; in 2008, the pro-Republican Party publication Human Events identified the zip code 77024 as the zip code that gave the eighth largest contribution to John McCain's 2008 U.S. Presidential Election campaign.
+Hunters Creek Village is in Texas's 7th congressional district and represented as of 2022 by Wesley Hunt.
+In 2008, the pro-Republican Party publication Human Events identified the zip code 77024 as the zip code that gave the eighth largest contribution to John McCain's 2008 U.S. Presidential Election campaign.
 The zip code, which includes the portion of Hunters Creek Village north of the Buffalo Bayou, gave $540,309 United States dollars by October 24, 2008.
-As of 2019, however, the 7th congressional district is represented by a Democrat, Lizzie Pannill Fletcher.

-The current mayor of Hunters Creek Village is Jim Pappas as of May 2017.

 Harris Health System (formerly Harris County Hospital District) designated Northwest Health Center for ZIP code 77024 and Valbona Health Center (formerly People's Health Center) in Greater Sharpstown for 77063.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.

+Politics

+In the 2016 presidential election, Hunters Creek Village went to Republican nominee Donald Trump with 1,672 votes (67%) while Democratic nominee Hillary Clinton received 731 votes (29%).
+In the 2020 presidential election, Hunters Creek Village tallied 2,048 votes (68%) for Republican nominee Trump and 924 votes (31%) for Democratic nominee Joe Biden.
+In the 2024 presidential election, Republican nominee Trump garnered 1,997 votes (71%) in Hunters Creek Village to Democratic nominee Kamala Harris's 756 votes (27%).